 During the lunchtime period, Magdalene House pupils have the choice of either the set meal for the day or a vegetarian option.
 In addition, the kitchen staff will prepare either a jacket potato or soup with a roll.

 A high proportion of our food is freshly prepared each day.
 In November 2011 the school received the Bronze Award in the Food for Life Partnership scheme and is currently working towards achieving the silver award.

 If your child intends to use our catering service and has an allergy to any particular food types (e.g. nuts) or any special dietary requirements, this should be advised in writing to the School.
 If we are not able to accommodate all of your child’s dietary requirements then your child will need to bring a packed lunch from home.

-Our menus operate on a three week cycle details of which (including allergen lists) can be accessed within the document below:
+Our menus operate on a three-week cycle details of which (including allergen lists) can be accessed from the document below:

-Break and Lunchtime Menus, and Allergen Lists – Trinity Term 2017
+Lunchtime Menus, and Allergen Lists – Trinity Term 2018